[A titbit taste of the work in progress A Republic of Books]

 “I saw that.”

-“—and I did the due diligence.
+“—and did the due diligence.
 I spoke with her.
 And she’s going to fight.
 This’ll take weeks.
 Maybe months.
-Besides, it’ll give me a chance to clean up the paperwork on a bunch of elders killing themselves for sport.
-The hopelessness of all that got to me and I’m behind.
-I know you haven’t said anything, but I know you’ve noticed.
-We’re all behind . . .
+Besides, it’ll give me a chance to clean up the paperwork on that bunch of elders who were killing themselves for sport.
+The hopelessness of all that kind of got to me and I’m behind.
+I know you haven’t said anything, but you already know, we’re all behind . . .
 And I need the breather.”

 Captain Russo sniffed.